 Anyway, the problem is that when you submit your request using the form in the sidebar, you only have the option to show activities that are enabled in the parent project, but you can't select those that are enable in child projects but not in the parent project.
 Example: parent project without repository, child project with a repository, when you go on activity, the checkins are there, but as soon as you click "apply", they won't appear anymore because you can't select "checkins" from the list.

-#3 Updated by Felix Schäfer about 8 years ago
+#3 Updated by Felix Schäfer over 8 years ago

 Orgad Shaneh wrote:

 The hidden input should be there only if there is NO checkbox at all (i.e. no active subprojects).